The Trinity Doctrine Nullifies the Power of the Resurrection

 And he is the head of the body, the ekklesia.
 He is the beginning, THE FIRSTBORN FROM THE DEAD, that in everything he might be preeminent. – Colossians 1:18

-One of the most important things to know is HOW and WHY Yahshua our Messiah rose from the dead.
+One of the most important things to know is HOW and WHY Christ our Saviour rose from the dead.
 In fact, if we don’t know our faith is dead.
-Yahshua rose from the grave based on his own merits.
+Christ rose from the grave based on his own merits.
 He was righteous and that is why death could not hold him.

 The HOW and WHY of Christ’s Resurrection